Breaking degeneracies in the first galaxies with clustering: The degeneracy in the UVLFs

-While simple, this semi-analytical formalism is highly predictive.
-We fit its five free parameters (four in the $f_\star$ relation plus $\sigma_{\rm UV}$) to the $z=4$ UVLF data from~\citet{Bouwens_2021_UVLFs}\footnote{To account for cosmic variance, we impose a minimum 20\% error in the UVLF data~\citep{Sabti:2021xvh}.}, and show in Fig.~\ref{fig:z4degeneracy} the results for an array of parameters within the 2$\sigma$ preferred region, colored by their stochasticity $\sUV$.
+While simple, this semi-analytical formalism is highly predictive, though it is not without caveats.
+One has to allow the free parameters to vary with $z$ to capture the time-dependent impact of feedback, as well as float $\sUV$ against $\MUV$ to study its luminosity dependence.
+In this first work we will account for the former effect only.
+We fit the five free parameters (four in the $f_\star$ relation plus $\sigma_{\rm UV}$) to the $z=4$ UVLF data from~\citet{Bouwens_2021_UVLFs}\footnote{To account for cosmic variance, we impose a minimum 20\% error in the UVLF data~\citep{Sabti:2021xvh}.}, and show in Fig.~\ref{fig:z4degeneracy} the results for an array of parameters within the 2$\sigma$ preferred region, colored by their stochasticity $\sUV$.
 From this figure it is clear that there is a degeneracy between the {\it average} halo-galaxy connection $f_\star$ and its stochasticity $\sUV$, most obvious in the $\epsilon_{\star,\rm UV}-\sUV$ plane.
 In essence, there are two ways to explain the paucity of objects in the bright end of the UVLF.
 One option is that those galaxies reside in very massive (and therefore rare) halos in the early universe.
 The other is that these galaxies are hosted in lower-mass halos, but correspond to the high-brightness tail of a stochastic halo-galaxy connection.
 This degeneracy is intrinsic to one-point functions, like the UVLFs.